meta-pytorch/executorch-examples/program-data-separation/cpp/lora_example/README.md

     export.foundation_weights_file="foundation.ptd"
 ```

 Expect to see two files: '<model_name>.pte' and 'foundation.ptd'.
 Run the command again to generate more adapter PTE files.
-The generated `foundation.ptd` files should all be the same (we are using the same base model) and you only need to keep one of them.
+You only need to keep one `foundation.ptd` file.

+You can also run `~/executorch-examples/program-data-separation/export_lora.sh`.
+This will export the dummy lora model and the base Llama-3-2-1B model PTE files.

 Example files, trained on executorch/docs/source/ and recent Nobel prize winners.
 ```bash